 During the hearing test, a small earpiece is placed in your baby’s ear and gentle clicking sounds are played.

 Sometimes, it’s not possible to get a clear result from the first test, for example if your baby was unsettled or there was background noise.
 This doesn’t mean that your baby has hearing loss, and as a first step you’ll be invited to do the hearing test again.

-Around 1-2 in 1,000 babies are born with permanent hearing loss, but it’s as many as 1 in 100 babies who spent at least two days in the NICU.
+Around 1 to 2 in 1,000 babies are born with permanent hearing loss, but it’s as many as 1 in 100 for babies who spent at least two days in a neonatal intensive care unit (NICU).

 Heel prick test

 When your baby’s around five days old, you’ll be offered the newborn blood spot screening.
 At the test, your health professional will prick your baby’s heel and collect little spots of blood on a card.
 The card is then taken away to be screened for rare but serious conditions:

 It might seem scary to have your baby’s heel pricked, but the test is done very quickly and you can cuddle or breastfeed your baby to keep them as calm as possible.

 You should get the results of the test either through a letter or from your health professional before your baby is eight weeks old.
 You’ll be contacted sooner if your baby has tested positive for any of the conditions.

 Screening isn’t 100% certain – a baby with a negative screening result may later turn out to have the disease screened for, and babies with a positive result sometimes turn out not to have the disease.